Adobe-TCS/xml-documentation/core-capabilities/authoring/web-editor-toolbar-customizations/adding-a-button-in-weditor-toolbar/README.md

 Code References:
 ========
 1) Adding a button in webeditor toolbar
 	- Refer ui_config.json provided under generated-packages and search for below snippet.
+It adds an alert button with title as 'Click here' in toolbar.
+It also registers an on-click event with the key as 'custom.alert'.
 		{
 		  "type": "button",
 		  "icon": "alert",